nath-ellis/God-Speed/README.md

 Updates may come but I can't make any promises.

 ## Controls
-Left Arrow or A to move left \
+Left Arrow or A to move left. \
-Right Arrow or D to move right
+Right Arrow or D to move right.

 ## Credit
 The following work was used to make this game: \